orizens/orizens.com/src/pages/blog/the_benefits_of_using_rtk_query_a_scalable_and_efficient_solution.md

 ### 2. Automatic Caching and Invalidation

 One of the standout features of RTK Query is its built-in caching mechanism.
 The library automatically caches the data fetched from your endpoints, ensuring that subsequent requests for the same data are served from the cache, reducing network overhead and improving performance.
-This function i.e, handles cache invalidation using the `invalidatesTags` option.
+The code demonstrates how RTK Query handles cache invalidation using the `invalidatesTags` option.

 ```typescript
 createBundle: builder.mutation<any, void>({